 This soup-to-nuts, wholly immersive experience in the “Looking Glass” was intricately designed by Wharton’s Learning Lab and built by Forio, a San Francisco-based system dynamic company that specializes in custom simulations.
 Under Mollick’s guidance, our bicoastal team crafted a storyboard comprised of sequential scenarios – from company onboarding to gaining angel investment – all tied to learning objectives that paralleled his course syllabus.

 The Alternate Reality Teaching (ART) form being pioneered in the Lab is defined by intense player involvement within a story that takes place in real time, evolving according to players’ responses and shaped by characters actively controlled by the game’s designers (who also serve as round-the-clock gamemasters).
-Students interact directly with a colorful spectrum of in-game personalities that mimic their theoretical real-world industry counterparts, spurring players into solving pLG_ActionLogiclot-based challenges while collaborating as a team (or “World,” in ART parlance) to analyze the mission as it unspools and coordinate their IRL or online activities accordingly.
+Students interact directly with a colorful spectrum of in-game personalities that mimic their theoretical real-world industry counterparts, spurring players into solving plot-based challenges while collaborating as a team (or “World,” in ART parlance) to analyze the mission as it unspools and coordinate their IRL or online activities accordingly.

 To pull it off, the sim’s state-of-the-art web interface provides a complete set of modern communication tools: fully functioning email, Chat, a task tracker, and file-sharing that allows external docs to be uploaded; players are also able to customize their profile picture, title and company logo.